Skip to main content

 Experience

-A sideways move into a role with more exposure to commercial decision-making, pricing strategies, or operational efficiency can be a game-changer.
-It’s not about stepping back—it’s about stepping sideways to gain a more rounded perspective.
-Those who take this approach are often better equipped to step into a CFO role and confidently navigate the numbers and the broader business landscape.
+A sideways move into a role with greater exposure to commercial decision-making, pricing strategy, or operational efficiency can be a defining step in your CFO career path.
+It’s not about stepping back, it’s about building the broader experience required to become a CFO.
+Those who take this approach are typically better prepared to step into a CFO role and operate confidently across both finance and the wider business.

 Exposure

-Another key factor is leadership scope and exposure to the senior management team.
-Moving into a role that provides greater boardroom exposure, direct investor interactions, or significant transformation experience can be the difference between a good CFO and a great one.
-CFOs in private equity and venture capital-backed businesses are often responsible for leading restructures, M&A, and exit strategies.
+Leadership scope and visibility at senior level are also critical.
+Moving into a role that offers greater boardroom exposure, direct investor interaction, or involvement in transformation programmes can significantly strengthen your CFO skillset.
+CFOs in private equity and venture capital-backed businesses are often expected to lead M&A activity, restructures, and exit processes.

 Environment

-If your career has been in a steady-state business, a sideways or downward move into a more dynamic, change-driven environment, such as venture capital or private equity, could be the best long-term career decision.
-These experiences, not just the job title, prepare candidates for the right CFO opportunity.
+If your experience has been within a steady-state business, a sideways or downward move into a more dynamic, high-growth environment, particularly within venture capital or private equity-backed companies, can accelerate your progression to CFO.
+These experiences, rather than job title alone, are often what differentiate candidates when securing the right CFO opportunity.

 Chris’ story